Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Sampling independent realizations for QMC

 hence $w_k = |\square_k|^{-1}\bm{c}_k\cdot\bm{b}^k_M$.
 Note that $\bm{c}_k$ is always known, e.g.~for Lagrange basis functions on simplices we have $\bm{c}_k=\bm{1}\in\R^{m_k}$.

-We can now sample $\W_R$ from its distribution by using the following algorithm, in which we exploit the same strategy we presented in \cite{Croci2018}:\\ \paragraph{Algorithm for the efficient sampling of $\W_R$.} \begin{enumerate} \item Loop over each Haar cell $\square_k$. \item Use the technique presented in section 4.1 of \cite{Croci2018} to work supermesh cell by supermesh cell and sample a Gaussian vector $\bm{b}^k_M\sim\mathcal{N}(0,M_k)$ in linear cost complexity. \item Set $w_k = |\square_k|^{-1}\bm{c}_k\cdot\bm{b}^k_M$ and compute $\bm{b}_R^k = \bm{b}_M^k - w_k\bm{I}^k$. \end{enumerate}
+We are now ready to sample $\W_R$ from its distribution.
+The idea is to use the strategy presented in \cite{Croci2018} and summarized in section \ref{subsec:fast_WN_sampling} to sample the $L^2$ projection of white noise over $\dot{V}_h$, and then to orthogonalize the result against $V_H$.
+This operation can be performed Haar-cellwise as follows:\\ \paragraph{Algorithm for the efficient sampling of $\W_R$} \begin{enumerate} \item Loop over each Haar cell $\square_k$. \item Sample a Gaussian vector $\bm{b}^k_M\sim\mathcal{N}(0,M_k)$ in linear cost complexity using the technique presented in section 4.1 of \cite{Croci2018} (recall section \ref{subsec:fast_WN_sampling}).
+This operation is equivalent to sampling white noise over $V_h^b|_{\square_k}$. \item Set $w_k := |\square_k|^{-1}\bm{c}_k\cdot\bm{b}^k_M$ and compute $\bm{b}_R^k := \bm{b}_M^k - w_k\bm{I}^k$.
+If $\square_k$ is on the boundary of $D$, remove the entries of $\bm{b}_R^k$ corresponding to basis functions of $\dot{V}_h$ which do not vanish on $\partial D$ (recall how we constructed $\dot{V}_h$). \end{enumerate}

-\begin{remark} The sampling strategies for $\W_\mathscr{L}$ and $\W_R$ presented in this work are conceptually different.
-In the $\W_\mathscr{L}$ case we use the Haar wavelet representation to make sure that the variables in the quasi-random sequence are ordered correctly.
-Therefore the use of the Haar representation is crucial in the sampling of $\W_\mathscr{L}$.
-In the $\W_R$ case, instead, the ordering is irrelevant as $\W_R$ is sampled by using pseudo-random numbers.
-For this reason we can ``forget'' about the wavelet representation in this case and sample $\W_R$ as it is done for any standard Gaussian field, i.e.~by factorising its covariance matrix after discretization. \end{remark}

 \begin{remark} This algorithm has $O(\mathscr{N}_Sm_e^3)$ cost and $O(\mathscr{N}_Sm_e^2)$ memory complexity, where $\mathscr{N}_S$ is the total number of supermesh cells \cite{Croci2018}.
 As discussed in remark \ref{rem:supermesh_complexity}, $\mathscr{N}_S$ is of $O(\mathscr{N}_h + \mathscr{N}_\mathscr{L})$, where $\mathscr{N}_h$ and $\mathscr{N}_\mathscr{L}$ are the number of cells of $D_h$ and of $D_\mathscr{L}$ respectively. \end{remark}